aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-html-mhtml-or-epub/_index.md

 For simple conversion to HTML, MHTML, or EPUB, one of the [Save](https://apireference.aspose.com/net/words/aspose.words/document/methods/save/index) method overloads is used.
 You can save the document to a file or stream and explicitly set the output document save format or define it from the file name extension.

-The following example shows how to convert DOCX to HTML with specifying a save format:
+The following example demonstrates how to convert DOCX to HTML with specifying a save format:

 **.NET**